Mother Lode Union School District

 Mother Lode Union School District is a public school district based in El Dorado County, California, United States.
 Mother Lode Union School District was founded in 1954 in the conifer and oak foothills of California's Sierra Nevada's at an elevation of 1700 feet.
 The district consists of two schools; Indian Creek Elementary for students K-4 and Herbert Green Middle School with grades 5–8.

+The district includes the majority of Diamond Springs and a portion of Placerville.